techidaily/site-extra-information/source/_posts/the-essential-manual-for-simplified-live-streamers.md

 ![change recording settings](https://images.wondershare.com/filmora/article-images/2022/11/live-stream-with-onestream-6.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uSfA74aeYeA?si=HdJSMdeS7HVtS6-j" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step4 After you finish customizing the settings you can click the red button on the window's page.
 Your screen will start recording after the countdown.
 The video file will save to the Filmora screen capture folder.
 You can also edit the video with the software editing tools.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5OmJZ4Z8jgk?si=YIoEaPI8geoiFSYE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion